 Consultation

-7.1 During the review of this policy the Chief Executive, Chief Finance Officer and Joint Legal Services were consulted.
+7.1 During the review of this policy the Chief Executive, OPCC Senior Management Team, Joint Legal Services and the Joint Audit Committee were consulted.

 Associated Documentation

 8.1 The PCC has a number of interrelated policies and procedures that provide a framework to counter fraudulent activity.
 These are an important part of the internal control process and it is important that all staff are familiar with them.